dh-tech/dh-tech.github.io/content/blog/2023-01-16-all-the-color-profile-s-of-java.md

   displaying the DCI-P3 color space. (from
   <a href="https://webkit.org/blog-files/color-gamut/">Webkit blog</a>)
 featureImageAlt:
-excerpt: How the digilib image server learned to treat images with color profiles correctly and how I learned more about the weird quirks of Java's image libraries than ever before.
+summary: How the digilib image server learned to treat images with color profiles correctly and how I learned more about the weird quirks of Java's image libraries than ever before.
 aliases: